Algocircle/Cascadia.jl/README.md

 ### Usage

 Usage is simple.
-Use `Gumbo` to parse an HTML string into a document, create a `Selector` from a string, and then use `matchall` to get the nodes in the document that match the selector.
+Use `Gumbo` to parse an HTML string into a document, create a `Selector` from a string, and then use `eachmatch` to get the nodes in the document that match the selector.
 Alternatively, use `sel"<selector string>"` to do the same thing as `Selector`.
-The `matchall` function returns an array of elements which match the selector.
+The `eachmatch` function returns an array of elements which match the selector.
 If no match is found, a zero element array is returned.
 For unique matches, the array contains one element.
 Thus, check the length of the array to test whether a selector matches.

 ```julia
 using Cascadia